The Image of God

 Where did we come from?

-There are two major options to choose from
+There are three major options to choose from

 1. The first option is a biblical creation by God